 CSUSB Affordable Solutions Grant

-The CSUSB Affordable Learning Solutions Grant (for AY 2021-2022) is designed to encourage faculty to discover, adopt, and assign low- or no-cost, quality educational materials for their courses.
+The CSUSB Affordable Learning Solutions Grant is designed to encourage faculty to discover, adopt, and assign low- or no-cost, quality educational materials for their courses.
 For more information about faculty adoptions, please visit the ‘Affordable Learning Solutions: Introduction’ site and view the ALS Video webinar produced by Lisa Bartle of Pfau Library.

 What Is the Grant’s Purpose?